ChukwuEmekaAjah/buycoins_python/readme.md

 #### get
 Retrieve a single cryptocurrency balance on your wallets

 This function takes a single compulsory parameter which is the cryptocurrency name you want to get its balance.
 Just like in GraphQL where you specify the fields you want returned, it accepts an optional fields parameter that's a list.
 If a fields list is not provided, it defaults to returning all the data the `getBalances query` can return.
-The function raises an exception if a valid `cryptocurrency` string parameter is not provided or the `fields` property provided contains an invalid field dict.
+The function raises an exception if a valid `cryptocurrency` string parameter is not provided or the `fields` parameter provided contains an invalid field dict.

 It returns the wallet balance in the specified currency.